 Temple University's Tuttleman Counseling Services offers a one year full-time predoctoral training program for doctoral students in counseling or clinical psychology.
 The internship begins two weeks prior to the start of the Fall semester, typically in the middle of August.
-Throughout the internship year, interns devote their time to providing clinical assessment and individual, couple and group psychotherapy for students, providing triage assessments during walk-in clinic (WIC), offering psychological testing, developing and managing workshops and outreach events, receiving supervision and training, attending departmental meetings and seminars, and being responsible for administrative activities such as record keeping, scheduling etc. Along with their weekly clinical and training responsibilities, interns provide supervision for masters and doctoral practicum students.
+Throughout the internship year, interns devote their time to providing clinical assessment and individual, couple and group psychotherapy for students, providing triage assessments during walk-in clinic (WIC), offering psychological testing, attending departmental meetings and seminars, and being responsible for administrative activities such as record keeping, scheduling etc. Along with their weekly clinical and training responsibilities, interns provide supervision for masters and doctoral practicum students.
 Students are also encouraged to develop their own professional interests.

 The internship experience is divided among three major activities:

 Direct clinical service to Temple students, supervision and training activities

 Training Goals and Objectives

 Goal #1: To promote competence in the intern’s clinical skills in preparation for entry-level positions as professional psychologists.

 Goal #2: To further develop the self-knowledge, attitudes, and professional knowledge and skills necessary for effective and ethical practice as professional psychologists.

 Goal #3: To develop and promote competence in individual and cultural diversity.